kyma-incubator/compass/docs/architecture/authentication-and-authorization.md

 ## Introduction
 Currently, communication between the Compass and both runtimes and applications are not secured.
 We need to provide some security possibilities.
 We want to secure the Compass using ORY's Hydra and OathKeeper.
 There would be two ways of authentication:
- - Oauth 2.0
+ - OAuth 2.0
- - SSL/TLS Certificates.
+ - Client Certificates (mTLS)

 ## Proposed solution
 As mentioned, there would be two possibilities for securing the connection.
 To achieve that, first, we need to integrate Hydra and OathKeeper into the Compass.
-Then we will introduce a new component - Tenant Service.
-Tenant Service would be a part of Management Plane Services, responsible for extracting from database a `tenant` based on `client_id`.
-We would also use a Hydrator and ID_token mutator which are ORY's mutators.
+We need to implement additional supporting components to make our scenarios valid.
+On the Director component, we will implement an OathKeeper [hydrator](https://github.com/ory/docs/blob/525608c65694539384b785355d293bc0ad00da27/docs/oathkeeper/pipeline/mutator.md#hydrator) handler that will resolve `client_id` (which can be `runtime ID` or `application ID`) to particular `tenant ID`.
+The ID_token mutator which is Hydra built-in, will be responsible for creating a JWT token with the `tenant` field.

 Having that setup, the flow would be as follows:

 1. Runtime/Application calls the OathKeeper.
-2. OathKeeper calls Hydrator with `client_id` or `runtime ID`/`application ID`  attached to request.
+2. OathKeeper calls Hydrator with `client_id` or `runtime ID`/`application ID` attached to the request.
 3. Hydrator calls Tenant Service and gets `tenant` in response.
 4. Hydrator calls ID_token mutator with `tenant` attached to the request
-5. The ID_token mutator constructs a JWT token with scopes and `tenant` in payload.
+5. The ID_token mutator constructs a JWT token with scopes and `tenant` in the payload.
 6. The token issued by ID_token mutator can be used to authenticate to the Gateway.

 ![Auth](./assets/compass-auth.svg)